Overview

 Term 1

-In the first term, we help you locate your own practice at the forefront of the design products landscape in the unit Locating Practice (15 credits).
+In the first term we help you locate your own practice at the forefront of the design products landscape (Locating Practice).
 This is supported by enhancing research skills and identifying additional technical and intellectual skills to develop new and improved design methods and approaches connecting research and making.

 Term 2

-The second term engages with Advanced Practice (15 credits) by deepening your own creative methods through specialist focus via elective programme platform options based on programme ethos themes and School-wide electives.
-Programme specialist design input is delivered via platform electives in the Advanced Practice unit.
+The second term engages with Advanced Practice by deepening your own creative methods and application based on programme ethos themes.

 Term 3

-In the third term, you will demonstrate that you can draw together learning from terms 1 and 2 by independently developing, managing and delivering a high-resolution advanced Design Products project (Independent Research Project).
-The emphasis here is showing how you have brought together skills, learning and design practices from across terms 1 and 2 to design and deliver a project that sits at the forefront of the design products landscape and enables the delivery of a design discourse that argues for the new design space within which it sits.
+In the third term you will synthesise learning from Terms 1 and 2 by independently developing, managing and delivering a high-resolution Design Products project (Independent Research Project).
+The emphasis here is showing how you have brought together skills, learning and design practices from across Terms 1 and 2 to design and deliver a project that sits at the forefront of the design products landscape and enables the delivery of a design discourse that argues for the new design space within which it sits.

 AcrossRCA is a compulsory 30-credit unit which is delivered as part of all MA programmes.